 How to Attract and Hire the Right Employees

 What do your employees say about your small business when you're not in the room?
-When they're mingling at a party, and they tell others what they do for a living, are they enthusiastic?
-Do they represent your small business well?
-Hopefully, your answer to these questions is yes.
-But if it isn't, there is one surefire way to turn things around: attract and hire the right employees.
+When they're mingling at a party and they tell others what they do for a living, are they enthusiastic?
+Do they represent your business well?

-- Happy employees build your reputation in the community
+- Help build your reputation in the community.

-- The right employees stay with your small business for the long-term
+- Stay with your small business for the long-term.

-Before you start writing an ad for a job site or classifieds section, commit to describing the position as accurately and strongly as possible.
+Attracting high-quality job candidates starts with crafting a high-quality job posting.
+Before you start writing an ad for a job site, commit to describing the position as strongly yet as accurately as possible.
 Fudging the truth a little to make the job sound more attractive than it really is can backfire.
-It doesn't mean you can't highlight the good stuff; just don't lose your grip on reality.
+That doesn't mean you can't highlight the good stuff; just don't lose your grip on reality.

-In general, your ad should tell a prospective employee what to expect on the job, both for the short-term and the long-term.
-It should also inform candidates what they will be able to achieve, what skills they will need and what skills they will have the opportunity to develop, and it should discuss compensation and benefits -- at least in general terms.
+Your ad should tell a prospective employee what to expect on the job, both for the short-term and the long-term: It should inform candidates what they will be able to achieve, what skills they will need, and what skills they will have the opportunity to develop.
+And it should discuss compensation and benefits—at least in general terms.

-You might be inclined to shy away from discussing compensation in the job ad, but including a salary range can help you vet employees before you ever receive the first resume.
-Listing the position's benefits can also help you attract employees looking for a long-term position.
+You might be inclined to shy away from discussing compensation in the job ad, but including a salary range can help you cull potential employees before you receive the first resume.
+Listing the position's benefits will pique the interest of potential employees for whom health insurance, paid time off, and saving for retirement are key deciding factors in accepting a position.

 Use the employee's resume and the one-on-one interview to learn more about a candidate's goals and aspirations.
-When checking past employment, look for employees that don't have a history of jumping from job to job.
-Also, ask prospectives to tell you where they see themselves in the next five years.
-Both of these things will help you determine if an applicant is likely to stick with you.
+When checking past employment, look for prospective employees who don't have a history of jumping from job to job.
+Also ask candidates to tell you where they see themselves in the next five years.
+Both of these things will help you determine whether an applicant is likely to stick with you.

-During the interview, you should also ask open questions that get the job applicant to reveal their personality to you.
-Find out whether the things that interest and motivate her are things you can challenge her with once the basic job functions have been mastered.
+During the interview, you should ask some open questions that get the job applicant to reveal their personality to you.
+Find out whether the things that interest and motivate them are things you can challenge them with once the've mastered the basic functions of the job.

 The Work Environment

-Providing a clean, safe and appealing workspace is an important factor in getting the right employees to work for you.
-You don't necessarily need to have the trendiest interior designer remodel your décor, but a few plants, a pleasing color palette, and some natural light will go a long way in making your small business an inviting place to work.
+Providing a clean, safe, and appealing workspace is an important factor in getting employees to be more enthusiastic about coming into the office everyday.
+You don't necessarily need to have the trendiest décor, but a few plants, a pleasing color palette, and some natural light will go a long way in making your small business an inviting place to work.

 The Company Culture

-If you want to bring the best and brightest employees into work for you and you want to keep those employees for the long-haul, an encouraging company culture is essential.
-Flexibility and a commitment to education and professional development are two things that can make your small business an extremely attractive place to work.
+If you want to bring in the best and brightest employees to work for you and you want to keep those employees for years instead of months, an encouraging company culture is essential.
+Flexibility on working hours and a positive work-and-home-life balance as well as a commitment to educational and professional development can make your small business an extremely attractive place to work.

-Also, a small business that encourages open communication between owners, managers, and staff is the kind of small business that appeals to today's employees.
+In addition, a small business that encourages open communication between owners, managers, and staff is the kind of company that appeals to today's employees.
 So talk to your employees when you hit a snag, and ask them for their input and problem-solving expertise.
 Learn to trust your employees more, and resist the urge to micromanage every aspect of operations.